ShiftyWreckzz/FiveM-Roadnames/README.md

 ## Standalone
 1. Drag and drop the files inside `[standalone]` into your server files. **(DO NOT DRAG THE WHOLE FOLDER IN)**

-2. ensure roadnames in the cfg
+2. Ensure roadnames in the cfg

 (optional)